-I hit a few disasters, both of them with my tempered chocolate decor.
+Of course I ran head first into a few disasters, both of them with my tempered chocolate decor.
 The transfer sheets I used for the hearts did not adhere properly to the chocolate, the red color was completely washed out (poorly made).
 I ended up painting about 20 chocolate hearts with tinted cocoa butters and melted milk and white chocolate.
 Disaster #2 – The cake was supposed to be topped with long, thin chocolate curls and loops.
-I wrapped chocolate coated and tined (scraped with a fork to create thin divides to break them apart) acetate around a rolling pin to and used two bowls to support the rolling pin while the chocolate set.
+I wrapped chocolate coated and tined (scraped with a fork to create thin divides to break them apart) acetate around a rolling pin, and used two bowls to support the rolling pin while the chocolate set.

 Just my luck, when the chocolate was set, I accidentally knocked over the rolling pin – smack against the table.
 Those shards on top of the cake are the remains of my beautiful curls and loops *sniff*.
 So, a cake that was supposed to be eclectic and whimsical is now ‘rustic’.
 In the end, taste and texture is what matters most, and it certainly delivers on both.